EclipsingLines/trackjammer-user-manual/getting-started/basic-operation.md

 # Basic Operation

-Master the essential controls and workflow of the Godot MIDI Sequencer.
+Master the essential controls and workflow of the {{ site.product_name }}.
 This guide covers the fundamental operations you'll use in every session, from playback control to pattern editing.

 ![Basic Controls Interface](docs/img/basic-controls-interface.jpg)
 *The essential controls for daily sequencer operation*